vyos/vyos-documentation/docs/configuration/trafficpolicy/index.rst

    set to the bandwidth of your interface.
 Random Detect is not a shaping policy, this command will not shape.

-.. cfgcmd:: set traffic-policy random-detect <policy-name> precedence
+.. cfgcmd:: set qos policy random-detect <policy-name> precedence
    <IP-precedence-value> average-packet <bytes>

    Use this command to configure a Random-Detect policy and set its